Fans queue at midnight for new novel by Japan's Murakami

 "Then for about half a year, I continued to write this story without knowing anything like what would happen, what type of people would appear and how long the story would be."

-Unlike the massive, three-volume love story "1Q84" that preceded it, the new 370-page book is about loss and survival, centring on a lonely 36-year-old man named Tsukuru Tazaki who loves train stations.
+Unlike the massive, three-volume love story "1Q84" that preceded it, the new 370-page book is about loss and survival, centering on a lonely 36-year-old man named Tsukuru Tazaki who loves train stations.

 Fans waiting at a bookstore in central Tokyo, who cheered at the stroke of midnight when stacks of the book were revealed, passed time by speculating about the novel and what Murakami might have been thinking as he wrote it.